William Grant (New Zealand): Land Dealings

+Death

 In his later years, having largely retired from stock dealing, Grant paid all his attention to his land and financial interests.
 He was by then a very wealthy man, investing most of his fortune in first mortgages, usually to Scots, and often with a genuine helpfulness.

 William Grant died of a heart attack at Elloughton Grange early in the morning of 5 November 1910.
 He was buried at Timaru on 11 November.
 His estate was valued at £208,000.
 Elizabeth Grant continued to live at The Grange until her death in 1942.

+Recognition

-A plain, unassuming, good-natured man, said to look rather like King Edward VII, William Grant was respected and well liked.
-His business acumen and remarkable knowledge of stock made him one of New Zealand's most successful meat operators, and for a long time the country's leading buyer and shipper.
+Grant had a reputation amongst others as a plain, unassuming, good-natured man.
+He was said to look like King Edward VII.
+He was one of New Zealand's most successful meat operators, and for a long time the country's leading buyer and shipper.